 While sandbags are an option they are definitely the second choice, not only for the lesser ability to hold an object down but as a visual detraction to your landscaping and another thing to clean and maintain so it doesn't break down over time.

-2 zipper pouches each, saddlebag design for easy use.
-Please search ASIN"B086JGSY8N" for water bag.
+- Our sand bags photoshoot stand has 2 zipper pouches each, saddlebag design for easy use.

 I took a little bit of time to look into this as it felt like something which happens more than I expected, trampolines on a concrete surface.
 In my research I see that a lot of people with large concrete backyard patios will sometimes have their trampoline put there, nice and close for use.